YCL92/DeepSelfie/README.md

 # DeepSelfie: Single-shot Low-light Enhancement for Selfies

-If you are interested in using our code and finding it useful in your research, please consider citing the following paper:
+If you are interested in using our code and find it useful in your research, please consider citing the following paper:

 ```latex
 @article{article,